SunsetFi/suntime-js/README.md

 const result = evaluateExpressionSync("2 + 2");
 ```

+For ECMAScript Modules, `evaluateModule` will take a source string as its first argument, and return a promise that resolves to a [StaticJsModule](./docs/05-modules.md#staticjsmodule-type)

+**Warning**: Using StaticJs this way is vulnurable to deadlocks with infinite loops, and can introduce security complications where VM code can be unexpectedly invoked through interacting with the resulting values (eg: property getters and setters).

 For more information, see [Quick Start](docs/01-quick-start.md).

 ## Detailed Usage

-The primary way of interacting with StaticJs is through using a [StaticJsRealm](./04-realms.md).
+The primary way of interacting with StaticJs is through using a [StaticJsRealm](./docs/04-realms.md).

 This gives you full control of the evaluation, including pausing execution, debugging, enforcing time or operation count limits, and configuring the global environment.